 Now we start to consider the dynamical properties of objects subject to thermal fluctuations.
-The simplest example are microspheres that execute Brownian motion (named after the botanist Robert Brown, whose 1828 paper and a follow-up in 1829 are two of the greatest of all papers in the old scientific literature).
+The simplest example are microspheres that execute Brownian motion (named after the botanist Robert Brown, whose 1828 paper3 and a follow-up in 18294 are two of the greatest of all papers in the old scientific literature).
 We introduce and study the simplest examples of stochastic ODEs to describe this process.
 These "Langevin equations" have random forces that represent the effects of collisions with water molecules, and have an amplitude that is determined by appealing to equilibrium statistical physics arguments in suitable limits.

 A convenient starting point for the description of Brownian motion is the dynamics of a microsphere that is acted on by an optical trap and subject to thermal fluctuations.
-First invented in the 1970s at Bell Laboratories, and extended later, optical trapping (or "laser tweezers" ) localises a particle near the waist of a tightly-focused laser beam through gradients in the electric field.
+First invented in the 1970s at Bell Laboratories,5 and extended later,6 optical traps (or "laser tweezers" 7) localise a particle near the waist of a tightly-focused laser beam through gradients in the electric field.
 This is a consequence of the general result that dielectric objects experience a force moving them towards regions of higher electric field.
-In this case, the microspheres that are typically used have higher dielectric constants than water at optical frequencies, but lower values than water at zero frequency.
-In addition to gradient forces, radiation pressure acts to push the particle along the optical path, so only for sufficiently high gradients is the particle trapped.
-This requires microscope objectives with high Numerical Aperture (NA) (those with a very short focal length relative to their diameter).
+In this case, the 3 Brown, R. XXVII.
+A brief account of microscopical observations made in the months of June, July, and August, 1827, on the particles contained in the pollen of plants; and on the general existence of active molecules in organic and inorganic bodies.
+Philos.
+Mag., 4:161-73, 1828